samadh90/DevHopTools/.github/ISSUE_TEMPLATE/pull_request.md

 ## Description

-Veuillez inclure un résumé de la modification et du problème résolu.
-Veuillez également inclure la motivation et le contexte pertinents.
-Répertoriez toutes les dépendances requises pour cette modification.
+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

 Fixes # (issue)

-## Type de changement
+## Type of change

-Veuillez supprimer les options qui ne sont pas pertinentes.
+Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-# Comment cela a-t-il été testé ?
+# How Has This Been Tested?

-Veuillez décrire les tests que vous avez exécutés pour vérifier vos modifications.
-Fournissez des instructions afin que nous puissions reproduire.
-Veuillez également énumérer tous les détails pertinents pour votre configuration de test
+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

 - [ ] Test A
 - [ ] Test B

-**Configuration du test**:
+**Test Configuration**:
 * Firmware version:
 * Hardware:
 * Toolchain:
 * SDK:

-# Liste de contrôle :
+# Checklist:

-- [ ] Mon code suit les directives de style de ce projet
+- [ ] My code follows the style guidelines of this project
-- [ ] J'ai effectué une auto-révision de mon propre code
+- [ ] I have performed a self-review of my own code
-- [ ] J'ai commenté mon code, en particulier dans les zones difficiles à comprendre
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] J'ai apporté les modifications correspondantes à la documentation
+- [ ] I have made corresponding changes to the documentation
-- [ ] Mes modifications ne génèrent aucun nouvel avertissement
+- [ ] My changes generate no new warnings
-- [ ] J'ai ajouté des tests qui prouvent que mon correctif est efficace ou que ma fonctionnalité fonctionne
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] Les tests unitaires nouveaux et existants passent localement avec mes modifications
+- [ ] New and existing unit tests pass locally with my changes
-- [ ] Toutes les modifications dépendantes ont été fusionnées et publiées dans les modules en aval
+- [ ] Any dependent changes have been merged and published in downstream modules